tbalz2319/RapidRepoPull/README.md

 - Clean up code

+- Created install shell script for ease of use

 ## Contribute

 - Code is being cleaned up and refined, there are most likely lots of bugs that need to fixed